 The SMOG 2 software is available as a direct source-code download, or as a preconfigured container.
 If one chooses to download the code, or use the beta/git version, it is necessary to configure a few settings and ensure that appropriate modules are available at runtime.

-Below are instructions on how to configure SMOG 2 properly on your local machine

-(source-code download), as well as information on the preconfigured Docker container.
+Below are instructions on how to configure SMOG 2 properly on your local machine (source-code download), as well as information on the preconfigured container options.

-2.1 Prerequisites
+2.1 Container-based usage